HugoNip/SLAMBackEndOptimization/README.md

 ## Introduction
 This project shows backend optimization in SLAM.
+In details, it shows how to use g2o to solve the bundle adjustment (BA).
 ## Requirements

 ### Eigen Package (Version >= 3.0.0)